oddstream/gosol/README.md

 Towards a polymorphic solitaire engine in [Go](https://golang.org/)+[Ebiten](https://ebiten.org/), with help from [fogleman/gg](https://github.com/fogleman/gg).

 It's an adaptation of my [Lua](https://www.lua.org/)/[Solar2D](https://solar2d.com/) retained mode engine used in the Android game (which was itself an adaptation of my messy vanilla JavaScript/SVG engine used for the [online game](https://oddstream/games/Solitaire)).
 The intention is that this version will replace both of those, and provide Linux, Windows, Android and browser-based versions from the same code base.
-If I had a Mac there'd be iOS and Mac versions, too.
+If I had a Mac there would be iOS and Mac versions, too.

 ## Variants